xdtianyu/vagrant/gitlab-runner/README.md

 ## Usage

-1. Install Vagrant and VirtualBox
+1. Install Vagrant and VirtualBox, for Windows users, please upgrade PowerShell to 5.1.

-2. Checkout this repo and modify `bootstrap.sh` environment variables:
+2. Checkout this repo and copy `.env.example` file to `.env`, then modify environment variables:

 ```
 URL="YOUR_GITLAB_URL"